Kay-zttang/ML-Course-Notes/README.md

         All possible choices of weights and bias.
     - Final Hypothesis approximating Target Function:
         The weight and bias which make function approcimates *f*
-- Loss Function: Evaluate Model Hypothesis
+- Loss Function(a.k.a Cost Function): Evaluate Model Hypothesis
 - Underfitting and Overfitting Issues
     - Partition data sets as training / testing data sets

 ### **Unsupervised Learning**